hikazey/chesscapture/README.md

 # chesscapture
 A script to fix the GUI of a web page to specific positions; intended for streamers and content creators that struggle with dynamic page types.
+I created this for my chess streaming purposes.